ReportR: Bar Chart

 - Add Metric - click here to add another bar to be shown on the chart.
 Each metric displays one bar on the chart, and you can add as many as you need.
 If you have made a few question blocks, you may want to add a metric so that a bar will be displayed showing scores achieved for each question block.

-Once you've set up the bars, you can adjust a number of elements of the y-axis:
+Once you've set up the bars, give your bar chart a widget name and chart title.
+Then, you can adjust a number of elements of the y-axis:

 - Y-Axis scale interval - use the arrows or enter a value to determine the spacing of the scale.
 In the example chart above, the scale interval is set at 20.

 - Y-Axis max - use the arrows or enter the maximum value that should appear at the right-hand end of the scale.

 - Y-Axis title - this is the label that will be shown immediately under the y-axis.